+The Origin200, Origin2000, and Challenge/Onyx hardware includes support for generating and receiving external interrupt signals.
 The electrical interface to the external interrupt lines is documented at the end of the ei(7) reference page.

 Your program controls and receives external interrupts by interacting with the external interrupt device driver.
 This driver is associated with the special device file /dev/ei, and is documented in the ei(7) reference page.
 (External interrupt support and the ei(7) page are first available in IRIX 5.3.)